pktmasseta/pktmasseta.github.io/_house/fourth.md

 ###### No Ladders?

 The beds are lofted, but there are no ladders.
 Puzzled?
 That is because the residents of this room pull themselves up into their lofts with these ropes.
-The one exception is during the summer, when the room is inhabited by female boarders.
+The one exception is during the summer, when the room is inhabited by boarders.
 We provide ladders for them.

 ###### Bed Wars

 Once, the beds were not bolted and freely swing, serving as vehicles for "bed wars".
-However, after a freak accident occurred, the beds were bolted to the walls.
+However, after Boston fire code changed, the beds were bolted to the walls.
 This room is a triple.

 ###### Home Sweet Home